CathyMatthee/Crowdfunding_ETL/README.md

   - an image file of the erd in QuickDBD
 - A jupyter notebook called ETL_Mini_Project_CMatthee.ipynb
 - This README.md file
-- A .sql file called crowdfunding_db_schema.sql
+- A .sql file called crowdfunding_db_schema.sql containing the etl code